AesaraB/mypaint-website/pages/design/backend/_index.md

++++
+title = "Backend Documentation" summary = "Developer guides and reference for MyPaint's backend code" mypaintver = "v3.0.0"
++++

+Technical specifications

+# Goals
+- Solid software.
+Even the development branch should stay clear of obvious bugs and glitches all the time.

 Some MyPaint internals are documented here, for a nice overview. **WARNING:** these docs are quite out of date now, and don't cover nested layers or recent changes to the code layout.

 ## Technology Overview